minjikoo3/dsci-100-final-project/README.md

 players_vfold

 ### Create a KNN Model Specification
 We’ll define the model with a tunable number of neighbors (`neighbors`).
+We implemented K-Nearest Neighbors (KNN) because it's a simple yet effective non-parametric classification algorithm that works well when the data has a clear structure but may not follow a linear relationship.
+In our case, we wanted to predict a player's gender based on two features: their played hours and age.

 set.seed(123)
 knn_spec <- nearest_neighbor(mode = "classification", neighbors = tune()) |>